 U12-U19 Boys & Girls.
-The last Three years we have hosted NCAA Division 1 Men's and Women's College Games for all Players to watch for Free.
 College Showcase for Boys and Girls U15 and Older.
 Three 80 Minute Games.
 Playoffs and awards for U12-U14 age group for 1st and 2nd place teams.
 Two Great Soccer Complexes, Good Number of College Coaches from all over the Midwest.
 Friday Games Available so teams can play one game a day.
 6 New Turf Fields with Lights.
 Sports fuel will be provided by Gatorade.
-We have already gotten Verbal commitments from CANADA ODP as well as IL ODP teams for next year

 For more information click on the tournament link on the left side under the home button